Phakding

 The trail starts at Lukla and Phakding is often the main stopping point for trekkers on their way to Mount Everest via the Gokyo Ri route or Tengboche route.

 The primary function of the village is to support the tourism industry and as such consists of a number of guesthouses.
+There are around 25 hotels ranging from basic homestay to 4-start Luxury hotels in Phakding.
+The village can accommodate a maximum of 300 tourists at one time.